GNOME/gimp-data/images/README.md

 - [ ] Loading text will appear in bottom quarter, either in black or in white depending on the overall surrounding lightness, so image contents must be adapted.
+- [ ] For images made for stable releases, a text layer containing only the text "RC" should exist in the XCF file.
+This "RC" text layer will stay untouched during the whole RC period and will be automatically removed by our build scripts on the actual release.

 ### Update procedure